-- You play other games, like pot-limit Omaha (PLO), Deuce-to-seven triple draw, mix games, or anything else.
+- You play other games, like pot-limit Omaha (PLO), deuce-to-seven triple draw, mixed games, or anything else.

-- You or your opponents are looser, tighter, more agressive, or more passive.
+- You are looser, tighter, more aggressive, or more passive.

 - Your tolerance for risk is higher or lower.

-- You want a precise and personalized answer to how large your bankroll should be.
+- You want an accurate, precise, and personalized answer to how large your bankroll should be.

 Already a professional?

 Know exactly what your risk of going bust is and how to minimize it.